Baghdasarov/baghdasarov/README.md

 I have a proven track record of successfully managing projects, consistently meeting deadlines, and creating projects from the ground up.
 As a dedicated team player, I'm known for my meticulous attention to detail and my enthusiasm for tackling challenging projects that demand creative problem-solving.

 My technical proficiency spans a wide array of technologies, and I'm truly passionate about engineering.
 I consistently strive to surpass expectations and am confident in my ability to make significant contributions to any team, delivering high-quality results that not only meet but also exceed expectations.

-I'm an Engineer who does not see a limit to the possibilities.
+<div style="text-align: right; margin-top: 50px">I'm an Engineer who does not see a limit to the possibilities.</div>
 </h4>

 [//]: # (![Top Languages Card]&#40;https://github-readme-stats.vercel.app/api/top-langs/?username=baghdasarov&theme=chartreuse-dark&layout=compact&#41;)